schyen/isolationWorkflow/README.md

 # if devtools package not yet installed, install devtools first
 install.packages('devtools')

-# loading devtools library
-library(devtools)

-# download and install isolationWorkflow
-install_github("schyen/isolationWorkflow", build_vignette = TRUE)

-# you may need to install bioconductor dependencies
+# you may need to install bioconductor dependencies if you have not done so previously
 if (!requireNamespace("BiocManager", quietly = TRUE))
     install.packages("BiocManager")
 BiocManager::install("Biostrings", version = "3.8")